RV Air Conditioning Troubleshooting Guide

 Resetting an RV air conditioner involves a few simple steps.
 First, turn off the unit and unplug it from its power source.
 Wait for about 10 minutes to allow the system to reset.

 Once the time has passed, plug the air conditioner back into the power source and turn it on.
-If the unit is functioning properly, it should reset itself.
+If the unit is functioning correctly, it should reset itself.
 If you continue to experience issues, consult your user manual or contact a professional service team.

 How to determine if your AC unit has gone bad

-Check the AC’s power
+Check the AC’s Power

 Check the capacitors